-Pharmacogenomic tests, like the GeneSight® Psychotropic test, can help determine how your body metabolizes or responds to certain antidepressants.
-Guided by this information, your doctor can identify genetically optimal antidepressants, optimal doses and avoid medications that may cause side effects.
+Pharmacogenomic tests, like the GeneSight® Psychotropic test, can help determine how your body metabolizes or responds to medications commonly prescribed to treat depression, anxiety, ADHD and other psychiatric conditions.

 And keep in mind that while genetics provides an important piece of the puzzle, there are several factors that can influence medication response and susceptibility to side effects other than the genes that are tested on the GeneSight panel, including drug/drug interactions, food/drug interactions, and environmental factors such as lifestyle.
 The GeneSight test can serve as an objective tool that can be used in concert with these other factors to help guide medication selection.